One of the great things about us is that we’re programmed for growth, which means we all want to be, do and have more in life.

 In the book, The Science of Getting Rich, in the chapter on Increasing Life, Wallace Wattles writes, “Every living thing must continually seek for the enlargement of its life because life—in the mere act of living—must increase itself.”

 There is a law of the universe which states we’re either in a state of growth or decline.
 If we’re not growing, meaning if we’re not actively seeking to be, do or have more in life, it means we’re dying.

 For us, dying means accepting or creating the same reality repeatedly, or not making progress in life.
 If we speak to a person, most times we’ll be able to tell if they’re growing as a person or whether they’re content to be where they are in life, which is just another way of saying they’re in a state of decline.

 By achieving more, we’ll be able to:

 - Give more to others who are not as fortunate as us.

 - Make a bigger difference or impact in what we do.

 This idea of either doing, having or wanting more is not greedy or selfish because it’s part of who we are.
-Knowing our intention behind wanting more is really important because that will identify whether we’re after personal gain or whether we’re focused on benefiting others as well.
+Knowing our intention behind wanting more is important because that will identify whether we’re after personal gain or whether we’re focused on benefiting others.